We do not sell this product at present

 Uses of Megarest Injection

-Megarest 10mg Injection is used for conscious sedation during diagnostic or therapeutic procedures, Anesthesia and sedation in intensive care unit (ICU).
+Megarest 10mg Injection is used for anesthesia, sedation in intensive care unit (ICU) and conscious sedation during diagnostic or therapeutic procedures.

 Side effects of Megarest Injection

 Sleepiness, Agitation, Headache, Nausea, Vomiting, Injection site pain, Memory impairment, Decreased blood pressure, Hiccup.